Bliksempie/fractured-world/chronicles/006-04-fragments-of-wisdom-australasia-and-surrounds.md

 **Midgame**: Unlocked through decoded geothermal pulses in volcanic soil readings.

 > "The pulses spell something.
 A story.
 Names, places, temperatures.
-It’s not memory.
-It’s a *journal.*"
+It's not memory.
+It's a *journal.*"

 *If analyzed, updates the Chronicle with "intelligent geothermal signaling" hypothesis, and may influence volcanic region behavior.*
 <!-- /fragment-meta -->